ftechmax/argdefender/README.md

 In reality, all we need to express should be the first bullet, that we want our argument non-null and non-empty.

-With Guard, if you want to guard an argument against null, you just write `NotNull` and that's it.
+With ArgDefender, if you want to guard an argument against null, you just write `NotNull` and that's it.
 If the argument is passed null, you'll get an `ArgumentNullException` thrown with the correct parameter name and a clear error message out of the box.
 The [standard validations](#standard-validations) have fully documented, meaningful defaults that get out of your way and let you focus on your project.

 ## Requirements

-**C# 7.2 or later is required.** Guard takes advantage of almost all the new features introduced in C# 7.2.
-So in order to use Guard, you need to make sure your Visual Studio is up to date and you have `<LangVersion>7.2</LangVersion>` or later added in your .csproj file.
+**C# 7.2 or later is required.** ArgDefender takes advantage of almost all the new features introduced in C# 7.2.
+So in order to use ArgDefender, you need to make sure your Visual Studio is up to date and you have `<LangVersion>7.2</LangVersion>` or later added in your .csproj file.

 **.NET Standard 1.0** and above are supported.
 [Microsoft Docs][2] lists the following platform